webix-hub/docs/data/datatable/sorting.md

 {{sample 40_serverside/01_php_vanila/11_datatable_sort_filter.html}}

-Now, header clicking will trigger a serverside GET request with the following parameter: *sort[package]=desc* (data.php?sort[package]=desc), which allows sending:
+Now header clicking will trigger a server-side GET request with the following parameter: *sort[package]=desc* (data.php?sort[package]=desc), which allows sending:

 - **operation name** (sort);
 - **data property** to sort by (here: package);
-- **sorting order** (here: desc).
+- **sorting order** (here: descending).

 The new data will be loaded to the datatable and replace the initial dataset.

 {{note
-If [serverFilter](datatable/filtering.md) is enabled for this column, the data will be both filtered and sorted on serverside before returning to client.
+If [serverFilter](datatable/filtering.md) is enabled for this column, the data will be both filtered and sorted on the server side before returning to the client.
 }}

 Custom sorting functions
 -------------------------------------------------
-If you want to apply custom sorting behaviour, you can define the related logic in a function and set this function as the value of attribute **sort**.
+If you want to apply custom sorting behavior, you can define the related logic in a function and set this function as the value of attribute **sort**.

 This function will be called for each pair of adjacent values and return 1,-1 or 0: